Battle of Carabobo (1814): Campaign

 In February 1814, the main threats to the Second Republic of Venezuela were José Tomás Boves's armies in Los Llanos (8,000 men), José Ceballos in the West (4,000 men) and Juan Manuel Cajigal (3,000 men), who had reorganized their forces after the Admirable Campaign, and were starting their offensive.
 At the same time, Colonel Francisco Rosete (under Boves' orders) was acting wildly in Valles del Tuy.
 Given this danger, Santiago Mariño finally tried to help Bolivar, but it was too late to contain all their enemies.

-On March 23, the patriot army in the West and its partner in the East, under the command of Bolívar and Mariño respectively, joined in Los Pilones - currently Guárico State - in order to join forces against the Royalists.
+On 23 March, the Patriot army in the West and its partner in the East, under the command of Bolívar and Mariño respectively, met in Los Pilones - currently Guárico State - in order to join forces against the Royalists.
 However, they remained under separate rule and that would be decisive in their future.
-Most of Bolivar's troops came from the Andean regions in the west, and Mariño's were on the east coast.
-When many of Mariño's troops began to desert after the Battle of Bocachica (March 31), Bolívar reproached him, even though the same was happening in his own ranks.
+Most of Bolivar's troops came from the Andean regions in the west, and Mariño's were from the east coast.
+When many of Mariño's troops began to desert after the Battle of Bocachica (31 March), Bolívar reproached him, even though the same was happening in his own ranks.
 Also, there were spies from the Royalists in their units.
 This only increased the tension between the two commanders.

-The Spanish army stopped in Guataparo on May 16 after leaving Coro, just a little more than 4 miles away from the city of Valencia, where Ceballos' army was close by.
+The Spanish army stopped in Guataparo on 16 May after leaving Coro, just a little more than 4 miles away from the city of Valencia, where Ceballos' army was close by.
 Cajigal assumed a defensive position as he wished to refrain from attacking until Boves had penetrated into the valleys of Aragua.
-Bolívar left Valencia on May 16 with four divisions, and the next day found Cajigal deployed in combat in Tocuyito: patriots attacked the vanguard enemy but Cajigal avoided combat and withdrew via San Carlos. to give aid to the defeated army of Ceballos in his attempt to take Valencia.
+Bolívar left Valencia on 16 May with four divisions, and the next day found Cajigal deployed for combat in Tocuyito.
+The Patriots attacked the vanguard of the enemy but Cajigal avoided combat and withdrew via San Carlos. to give aid to the army of Ceballos, which had been defeated in its attempt to take Valencia.
 Solomon and other local commanders recognized him as the new Captain General of Venezuela and commander of the Royalist army.
-Bolívar retreated to Valencia, where he had a better view on the 18th.
+Bolívar retreated to Valencia on the 18th, where he had a better position.

 Cajigal again advanced towards Valencia, reaching the outskirts of the city on May 20.
-Noticing the proximity of the patriotic forces, he retreated and took position in the savannah of Carabobo.
-Hereafter, the patriot forces advanced from their positions to the savannah on the 25th, and Bolivar left on the 26th with five divisions and all the horses that were in the city.
+Noticing the proximity of the Patriot forces, he retreated and took position in the savanna of Carabobo.
+Hereafter, the Patriot forces advanced from their positions to the savanna on the 25th, and Bolivar left on the 26th with five divisions and all the horses that were in the city.
 On the 28th of May, both armies took up positions in the savannah, ready for battle.